25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

   }

   const todo: Readonly<Todo> = {
-    title: 'Delete inactive users',
+    title: "Delete inactive users",
   };

-  todo.title = 'Hello'; // Error: Cannot assign to 'title' because it is a read-only property
+  todo.title = "Hello"; // Error: Cannot assign to 'title' because it is a read-only property
   ```

 - `Record<Keys, Type>`: Construct a type with a set of properties Keys of type Type